xkasiaaa3/data_object_anti_symetry/README.md

 Add *triangle* shape to both procedural and oop code.
 Observe how many changes you need to make in each of given cases.
 Make a commit to the git repository.
 You might want to use `git show` of `git diff` (if you haven't committed changes yet) to compare the changes to both versions.
+Push the code to the remote repository for reviewal.

 ## 4. FINISH.
 Make conclusions